eroslover/laravel-references/README.md

 ## Testing

-You can run the tests with:
+You can run tests with:

 ``` bash
 $ vendor/bin/phpunit